Juan González (journalist)

 Juan González (born October 15, 1947) is an American progressive broadcast journalist and investigative reporter.
 He was also a columnist for the New York Daily News from 1987 to 2016.
 He frequently co-hosts the radio and television program Democracy Now! with Amy Goodman.

 Early life

-González was born on October 15, 1947 in Ponce, Puerto Rico to Juan González, who was a veteran of the Puerto Rican 65th Infantry during World War II, and Florinda Rivera de González.
+González was born on October 15, 1947, in Ponce, Puerto Rico to Juan González, who was a veteran of the Puerto Rican 65th Infantry during World War II, and Florinda Rivera de González.
 González was raised in East Harlem and Brooklyn.
-After a period as editor of his high school newspaper, the Lane Reporter, González attended Columbia College and graduated in the mid-1960s.
+After a period as editor of his high school newspaper, the Lane Reporter, González attended Columbia College and graduated in 1968.